Teardown-Issue-Tracker-Maintainers/Teardown-Issue-Tracker/README.md

 ## How To Use
 Create a new issue here: https://github.com/ss-gnalvesteffer/Teardown-Issue-Tracker/issues

 When creating a new issue, you will be prompted to choose an issue template to start with.
-Please pick the appropriate template depending on if you have a bug or feature request, and try to retain the original format to ensure consistency and readability.
+Please pick the appropriate template depending on if you have a bug report, feature request, or question, and try to retain the original format to ensure consistency and readability.

-### Bugs
+### Bug Reports
 When reporting bugs, please provide a summary of what is happening, reproduction steps to aide others/devs in recreating the issue on their end, and the expected behavior.

 ### Feature Requests